 Now, as it turns out, the story of Yard-O-Led is an interesting one.
 And there really was a yard of lead lurking in that small barrel — albeit in the form of twelve separate pieces, all of three inches in length.
 What is just as interesting is that these sterling-silver writing implements are still made today in a factory in Birmingham.
 They are to be found mainly in Britain at specialist writing implement stores and, occasionally, at jewellers and up-market department stores such as Harrods and Fortnum and Mason.
 Apparently it’s a struggle to keep the British market supplied, such is the demand.

-The fascinating story starts with a German immigrant, Leopold Brenner, who settled in London’s jewellery district, Hatton Garden, before the first world war.
+The fascinating story starts with a German immigrant, Leopold Brenner (see comment below from Brenner’s grandson who points out that is name was actually Ludwig and not Leopold), who settled in London’s jewellery district, Hatton Garden, before the first world war.
 In 1934 he took out a patent on his pencil mechanism featuring those twelve three-inch leads.
 As a jeweller by trade, he combined his skill as a silversmith with his mechanical prowess in engineering the smooth feeding of those separate lengths of graphite.

 One of my favourite sites covering fine watches and writing instruments, Quill & Pad, takes up the story.
 It answers most questions but I never did find out why the brand name is Yard-O-Led and not Yard-O-Lead.
 Perhaps it was a play on the past tense of the verb — one strip of lead leading to another, being led through the barrel one after the other.
 I can’t believe it was simply a spelling error because people were much better with such things eighty years ago and would not have confused lead with led as is so often the case today.
 Still, with today’s cavalier attitude to brand names I suppose anything goes.